na-hiro/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-The assignment is described below.
+The problems are described below.
 For solidWhiteRight.mp4 and solidYellowLeft.mp4, the lane trace was stably confirmed.
 For challenge.mp4, it was confirmed that there were several problems.
 The problems are as follows.
 It was confirmed that the detection became unstable in the curve and shadow areas.